stokito/fortress-lang/README.txt

 conventions is a two-step process.
 The following instructions are known to work on Eclipse 3.4, and should work on Eclipse 3.3 as well.
 These will change preferences for all your Eclipse projects.
-Open up Window --> Preferences to start configuring your global settings.
+Open up Eclipse Preferences to start configuring your global settings.
 First select General --> Editors --> Text Editors and make sure the checkbox is enabled for "Insert spaces for tabs".
 Second select Java --> Code Style --> Formatter and click on the "Edit..."